 You do not want to have one new tire on one side, and one old tire on the other side due to unevenness of wear.
 Further, if your car has differential breaking / anti-slip technology, you want perfectly even tires.

 Plug And Patch Or Replace The Tire

-There are three fixes for a tire: 1) plug only, 2) plug and patch, and 3) replace tire.
+I thought my only two choices were to plug or replace tire.
+Turns out there are three fixes for a tire: 1) plug only, 2) plug and patch, and 3) replace tire.

 In general, you can plug the tire if the nail or puncture in the tire is in the 60% MIDDLE of the tire.
 Industry experts consider this a temporary fix, but many drivers try to make plugging a permanent position until they have to replace the tire when the wear is at 3/32 or less.